Is Your Home HGTV Ready (Should It Be)?

 Does your home need to be "HGTV Ready" when it comes time to hit the market?

 Recently, we had a home seller tell us they were advised by another real estate agent to prepare their house for the market in a specific manner.
 They were told that the standard was "HGTV Ready.

 So the homeowner asked us how many changes they needed to make to their home to get it ready for the market.
 With the standard being an ambiguous "HGTV Ready," they wanted our opinion on what needed to be done.

 Well, I don't watch HGTV, so I don't know what their "ready" status requires.
 But I do know what is needed to sell a home in Tallahassee.

-Rather than relying on an entertainment channel, let's just focus on what I've uncovered brokering real estate in Tallahassee over the past 26 years.
+Rather than relying on an entertainment channel, let's just focus on what I've uncovered brokering real estate in Tallahassee for nearly 30 years.

 When it comes time to sell your home, you want buyers to see it in its most favorable light.
 Simply put, the nicer the home, the more money you will get.
 But does that mean you need to do a ton of work to get top dollar for your home?

 So many of the recommendations I have been told real estate agents are pushing do not make sense (cents).